levonk/data-integration/Implementor.md

     * Data is loaded and made accessible to end user at Layer 1 or Layer 2
     * Data is Smoke tested before exposed to user
     * Data is Loaded into temp space
+    * Access credentials are stored in data services Vault from hashicorp
   * Automated
+    * SDLC
       * Git repository containing all code
       * Feature document with requirements and tech design created, code reviewed, and merged
+      * Job is created in git repository to load data into sensible schema
+	    * Job references environment for
+		  * Processing Engine
+		  * destination/S3 buckets
+		  * source system info
+		  * Hashicorp Vault host
+		  * Alert Channel
+		  * Phase (dev, qa, uat, stage, prod
+	    * Job is parameterized for
+		  * start_{date,hr,yr,month,etc..} it should start processing for (inclusive)
+		  * end_{date,hr,yr,month,etc..} it should stop processing (inclusive)
+      * if Job is an update, enhancement, bugfix, previous data is migrated
+      * Job is smoke tested for functionality
+      * Job is tested and validated via dev, qa, uat, prod
+      * Job metadata of downstream job updated to include new job for lineage purposes
+      * Jenkinsfile for continuous delivery
+      * Jenkinsfile tested and validated
+      * If the job is currently running in an enviornment that isn't the latest in-production cluster, then it must be upgraded.
     * AVDLs explaining data model, comments, documentation
       * Data stored as Parquet
       * Data model documentation created
+	  * Data is annotated
+	    * _uid (GUID) unique id added
+	    * _sqn (Sequence) number added
+	    * _ldts (Load) datetime UST added
+	    * _rsrc (Resource) source system identifier added
+	    * _exts (Expire) datetime UST added iff necessary
+	    * Standardize Times here (be consistent within the Datalake)
+	      * _All datetimes in UST if that is not the case, create an annotated column that contains the time in UST
+	      * 12/24 hour correctly to datetime object in 24h format
+        * Standardize units
       * POJO object library created of data model
+      * Maven module that puts dependendency into a maven repository that the job depends on
+    * Architecture
       * Data is retrieved from farthest accessible upstream point in-the-realm-of-possibility unless there is an exception
 	  * Data is compressed via snappy
-	* _sqn (Sequence) number added
-	* _ldts (Load) datetime added
-	* _rsrc (Resource) source system identifier added
-	* _exts (Expire) datetime added iff necessary
       * Partitions are reasonably sized
       * Files within partiion are reasonably sized
 	  * All file parts have appropriate file extension
 	  * Partitioned by Ingest datetime
 	  * md5 or other checksum validation iff available
 	  * control file asserted iff available
-    * Standardize Times here (be consistent within the Datalake)
-	  * All times in UST
-	  * 12/24 hour correctly to datetime object in 24h format
+      * Full loads should come in under a different partition and the table pointer should be changed
-    * Standardize units
+	* Data quality
       * All cumulatives should be increasing
-    * Full loads should come in under a different partition and the table pointer should be changed
-    * Job is created in git repository to load data into sensible schema
-    * if Job is an update, enhancement, bugfix, previous data is migrated
-    * Job is smoke tested for functionality
-    * Job is tested and validated via dev, qa, uat, prod
-    * Job metadata of downstream job updated to include new job for lineage purposes
-    * Jenkinsfile for continuous delivery
-    * Jenkinsfile tested and validated
+      * outputs follow naming standards for underlying *.parquet files and within metastore
   * Scheduled
     * Has been tested to have at least 5 cycles of scheduled frequency of success
     * Slack alerts have been set up to inform user (based on preference) start/success/fail/issues
-    * Recovery job created
+    * Recovery job created that does only data validation without data movement on a different orchestration server
     * Recovery job is smoke tested for functionality
     * Recovery job is tested and validated
 	* Alerting is setup if backups are inconsistant
     * Schedule is added to support the above job
     * No false alarms
   * Derived / Aggregated
+    * Mock data static integration tests are created
+	* derived job stores data in a different bucket
   * Validated
   * Monitored
   * Alertable
   * Seasoned
     * Backups are scheduled
+    * Backups are validated
     * Restores are tested and validated
     * Secondary orchestration server validation to validate the first
-    * Backups are validated

 Copyright (C) 2016 Levon Karayan